assafbk/OPRM/README.md

 <!-- <a href=""><img src="https://img.shields.io/badge/arXiv-2311.13608-b31b1b.svg"></a> TODO add arxiv link -->

 We present OPRM (Overflow Prevention for Recurrent Models), a training-free inference method for long-context recurrent LLMs.
 By mitigating recurrent memory overflows, OPRM ensures reliable inference, leading to significant gains in both synthetic and real-world long-context tasks.
-In addition, OPRM naturally performs context extension, allowing the model to handle sequences far longer than those it was originally trained on, all while being faster than vanilla inference and maintaining a surprisingly small memory footprint.
+In addition, OPRM naturally performs context extension, allowing the model to handle sequences far longer than those it was originally trained on, all while being faster than vanilla inference and requiring a surprisingly small memory footprint.
 <!-- <br><br> -->

 <figure align="center">